-- 1. Price shall be the evaluation criterion used, provided the bid is submitted by a responsible bidder with a responsive bid. - 2.
-The geographic location of vendors submitting prices may not be used as an evaluation criterion. - 3.
-Refer to Chapter 12 of these Policies for information on Sole Source, Emergency, and Single Response to Solicitation.
+- Price shall be the evaluation criterion used, provided the bid is submitted by a responsible bidder with a responsive bid. - The geographic location of vendors submitting prices may not be used as an evaluation criterion. - Refer to Chapter 12 of these Policies for information on Sole Source, Emergency, and Single Response to Solicitation.

 - D. Responsibilities.
-Department Directors are responsible for developing and managing the following for an ITB: - 1.
-Sufficiently detailed, clear, and accurate description of the product to be provided and/or scope of work to be performed. - 2.
+Department Directors are responsible for developing and managing the following for an IFB: - Sufficiently detailed, clear, and accurate description of the product to be provided and/or scope of work to be performed. - 2.
 List of items to be submitted with the bid. - 3.
-Ensuring that product descriptions on ITBs do not unduly restrict competition.
+Ensuring that product descriptions on IFBs do not unduly restrict competition.
 The description may include a statement of the qualitative nature of the material, product, or service to be procured, and when necessary, shall set forth those minimum essential characteristics and standards to which it must conform if it is to satisfy its intended use.
 Detailed product specifications should be avoided if at all possible.
 When it is impractical or uneconomical to make a clear and accurate description of the technical requirements, a brand name or equal description may be used as a means to define the performance or other salient requirements of a material, product or service.
 The specific features of the named brand which must be met shall be clearly stated. - 4.
-That an Independent Cost Estimate is developed for obtaining goods and supplies prior to issuance of an ITB, provided however, that for standard, commercially available items, the purpose of an Independent Cost Estimate is fulfilled by obtaining and comparing prices from vendors (Price Analysis), and no separate Independent Cost Estimate shall be required. - 5.
-Advertise all ITBs. - 6.
-Review and approve each ITB before it is sent to vendors to ensure that it is clear, consistent with requirements, and promotes competition. - 7.
-Adequate and sufficient Price Analysis is conducted that demonstrates the reasonableness of the proposed contract amount (see Chapter 6 of these Policies for further information). - E. ITB Package.
-The ITB packages for supplies, services, or construction are quite similar.
+That an Independent Cost Estimate is developed for obtaining goods and supplies prior to issuance of an IFB, provided however, that for standard, commercially available items, the purpose of an Independent Cost Estimate is fulfilled by obtaining and comparing prices from vendors (Price Analysis), and no separate Independent Cost Estimate shall be required. - Advertise all IFBs. - Review and approve each IFB before it is sent to vendors to ensure that it is clear, consistent with requirements, and promotes competition. - Adequate and sufficient Price Analysis is conducted that demonstrates the reasonableness of the proposed contract amount (see Chapter 6 of these Policies for further information). - E. IFB Package.
+The IFB packages for supplies, services, or construction are quite similar.
 The major difference is the length and complexity of the specifications or scope of work and the variety of attachments.
-All ITBs must be in writing.
-The basic documents to be included in an ITB package are: - 1.
-Cover Page with Table of Contents.
-States the name, address and phone number of SHA, a person to contact for information regarding the solicitation, the project name and solicitation number, and a table of contents for the complete solicitation package. - 2.
-Bid Form.
+All IFBs must be in writing.
+The basic documents to be included in an IFB package are: - Cover Page with Table of Contents.
+States the name, address and phone number of SHA, a person to contact for information regarding the solicitation, the project name and solicitation number, and a table of contents for the complete solicitation package. - Bid Form.
 This is the form on which bidders enter their bid or price(s).
-The form must be clear, accurate, and unambiguous. - 3.
-Specification and Statement of Work.
+The form must be clear, accurate, and unambiguous. - Specification and Statement of Work.
 Description of the work or items required.
 See Chapter 13. - 4.
-Additional Requirements for Federally funded projects: - a.
-Form HUD-5369, Instructions to Bidders for Contracts, Public and Indian Housing Programs (construction) or form HUD-5369-B, Instructions to Offerors Non-Construction.
+Additional Requirements for Federally funded projects: - Form HUD-5369, Instructions to Bidders for Contracts, Public and Indian Housing Programs (construction) or form HUD-5369-B, Instructions to Offerors Non-Construction.